 It is one of four fat-soluble vitamins.
 The others are vitamin A, E and K.

-For a long while, most scientists and most educators assumed that Americans were getting plenty of vitamin D—some even thought we were getting too much—and that we shouldn’t be taking high levels of supplemental D because it’s a fat-soluble vitamin that’s stored in body tissues with potential to reach toxic levels.
-In the last five to ten years, with extensive new research to back it up, there’s been practically a complete reversal in that thinking.
+Historically, most scientists and most educators assumed that Americans were getting plenty of vitamin D—some even thought we were getting too much—and that we shouldn’t be taking high levels of supplemental D because it’s a fat-soluble vitamin that’s stored in body tissues with potential to reach toxic levels.
+In the last fifteen years, with extensive new research to back it up, there’s been practically a complete reversal in that thinking.

 “Research is being done every single day looking at all kinds of roles of Vitamin D, from bone health to preventing some of the chronic diseases of aging.
 It’s an exciting field of research to be in,” said Dr. Christopher D. Jensen, PhD, MPH, RD, a nutrition & epidemiology research manager of health-related studies at Northern California Kaiser Permanente, Division of Research, Oakland, CA.